 A child should not come to school when ill and unable to benefit from the day.
 It is often difficult to tell how ill a small child is, especially before s/he can tell you in words what s/he is feeling.
-Some guidelines to consider when deciding whether to keep your child home include:
+Allen Creek's guidelines for making this decision include:

 - A child with a fever (101° or higher) should stay home for 24 hours after the fever has subsided.

 - Typical symptoms of illness are: sudden onset of rash or skin eruptions, yellow or greenish drainage from the nose (allergic discharge is clear and may persist), wet or hacking cough, vomiting or diarrhea, excessive or unusual tiredness, inexplicable change from child’s normal “feeling good” level of energy or mood.
 Please wait 24 hours after symptoms have subsided before resuming a normal school routine.

 If a child seems too sick to participate in ordinary routines, check with your pediatrician before school attendance is resumed.
 Health regulations require that communicable diseases and conditions, such as strep throat, conjunctivitis, lice, etc., must be reported to the school so that other parents may be notified.
 This is important to prevent further infection.